annikamcginnis/air-quality-metro-areas/README.md

 I used fuzzy matching to merge together the population data and the air quality data with an accuracy score of greater than 92 percent, based on my assessment of individual matches.

 I filtered by metropolitan areas greater than 1 million and by 24-HOUR readings, grouped by state and year, and calculated the average air quality reading for each state per year.
 I sorted this dataframe in order of population growth from 2014-2023.
+I chose 24-HOUR readings because they were available for a longer period of time, whereas the 24-HR BLK AVG readings were only available from 2008 onward.

 In Observable, I forked [this heat map project](https://observablehq.com/@observablehq/plot-impact-of-vaccines) that replicated a Wall Street Journal visualization.
 I modified the JavaScript code to visualize average PM2.5 levels per major metropolitan area per year to create [this visualization](https://observablehq.com/d/d4fc67b6f2c423ef), where darker years represent higher PM2.5 values.
 I added in lines for the years when federal PM2.5 regulations were strengthened.